Lead Generation

 what to offer a motivated seller in real estate

-Turning leads into contracts (the part that makes you money)
+Turning Leads into Contracts (the part that makes you money)

 Most investors don’t really have a lead problem.
 They have a conversion problem.